 1. We open a Notepad in which we copy the following code:

 2. We save the new text file with the extension ".
 Beat".
 For example: watermark.bat.
 To do this, select "All Files"On"Save as type".

 3. Double-click the newly created file.
 Command Prompt opens in which the message will appear: "SUCCESS: The process "explorer.exe" with PID (No) has been terminated"

 In some situations, you may need to run the .bat file with administrator privileges.
 Right-click the file and click "Run as Administrator ...".

-It is very likely that after the operating system is making new updates, this message will reappear.
-It's still a Windows watermark removal solution until you activate your Windows 10 license.
+It is quite possible that after the operating system will make new updates, this message will reappear.
+It is, however, a solution to wipe out Windows watermark, until you activate your license for Windows 10.